 - Homeowners can get a $100 rebate on qualified water filters

 Lead-related health concerns

 Lead is a toxic heavy metal that is harmful to human health.
 Pregnant women, women planning a pregnancy, and children under the age of six are most at-risk.
-Lead can affect the neurodevelopment, behavior and intelligence of developing children.
-Lead exposure in adults can cause increase blood pressure or kidney problems.
+Lead can affect the neurodevelopment, behaviour and intelligence of developing children.
+Lead exposure in adults can cause increase in blood pressure or kidney problems.

 For more information about lead-related health concerns please contact Wellington-Dufferin-Guelph Public Health.